sajid46/HutchFETest/README.md

 * GoogleReceiptId (non-unique, 1-many relationship)
 * Social Name (non-unique, 1-many relationship)

 You don't need to implement the search (just load the mock data) but we would like to see how you would present this form and the options returned by it.
+We have started you off with a very basic UserComponent that displays this data in a minimal format, but would like to see how you would improve this display.

 You don't need to implement all the properties of the `PortalSync` object, but enough that we can see how you would choose to lay out various sizes of arbitrary data about a user.